Total Pageviews

 "Life is suffering," she said.

 I mused on this.
-It seemed harsh for the Wonder Woman and yet it seemed that I'd heard it somewhere before.
+It seemed harsh for this wonder woman and yet it seemed that I'd heard it somewhere before.
 "I don't know if I'd go that far," I said.

 "It's attributed to the Buddha," she said.